Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Our Methodology

 \section{Our Methodology}

 We propose an approach to detect loop closures between \maps{} using their \bev{} representation that works with both vehicle-mounted and handheld \lidar{} sensor platforms.
-It additionally provides a complete 3D initial guess of the relative pose between \maps{} involved in the closures.
-We show an overview of our complete pipeline in~\figref{fig:pipeline}.
+It also provides a complete 3D initial guess of the relative pose between \maps{} involved in the loop closures.
+We present an overview of our pipeline in~\figref{fig:2}.

 We explain in~\secref{sec:local_maps} the procedure to generate \maps{} from \lidar{} point clouds based on a travel displacement criterion.
 Then, in~\secref{sec:ground_alignment}, we present an approach to detect and align the \ground{} in the \maps{} to the \xy{} of the local reference frame.
-This alignment allows us to compute a \bev{} representation even in scenarios with a non-planar motion of the \lidar{} sensor, as explained in~\secref{sec:density_images}.
-We compute binary descriptors for point features on these bird's eye view images, as presented in~\secref{sec:features}.
-To enable place recognition using these binary feature descriptors, we store them in a Hamming distance embedding binary search tree~\cite{schlegel2018ral} for subsequent matching with query maps as presented in~\secref{sec:database}.
+This allows us to compute a \bev{} representation even in scenarios with a non-planar motion of the \lidar{} sensor, as explained in~\secref{sec:density_images}.
+We compute binary descriptors for point features on these \bev{} images, as presented in~\secref{sec:features}.
+To enable place recognition using these binary feature descriptors, we store them in an HBST database~\citep{schlegel2018ral} for subsequent matching with query \maps{} as presented in~\secref{sec:database}.
 We obtain a set of candidate loop closures for new feature descriptors from a query \map{} by matching these feature descriptors to the database.
-We perform a loop closure validation and geometric alignment in 2D between the matched feature descriptors using a RANSAC scheme described in~\secref{sec:alignment}.
-This 2D alignment and the ground alignment for each local map provide the relative 3D transform aligning each pair of loop-closed \maps{}.
+We perform loop closure validation and geometric alignment in 2D between the matched feature descriptors using a RANSAC~\citep{fischler1981cacm} scheme described in~\secref{sec:alignment}.
+This 2D alignment, together with the ground alignment for each \map{}, provides the relative 3D transform aligning each pair of loop-closed \maps{}.